Hassan Sobir: Personal life and death

 On 28 July 2025, Sobir died in Tree Top Hospital, Hulhumalé, while he was undergoing treatment for cancer.
 President Mohamed Muizzu expressed condolences and ordered the flag to be lowered to half-mast for three days.
-A state funeral was held on Monday evening after Asr prayer at the Islamic Centre and he was laid to rest at Galolhu cemetery on Galolhu district.
+A state funeral was held on Monday evening after Asr prayer at the Islamic Centre and he was laid to rest at Galolhu cemetery in Galolhu, Malé.

 Awards

 On 27 July 2025, President Mohamed Muizzu awarded the Order of Izzuddin to Sobir but the award was accepted by his daughter, as he was unable to attend due to declining health.